Accidents happen, which is why there may always be a healthy demand for skilled and knowledgeable auto collision repair technicians.

 - Auto physical damage appraiser

-Collision repair certification and degrees
+Collision repair certification and degree programs

 Students typically need a high school diploma or the equivalent to get into one of the collision repair trade schools.
 Potential employers may prefer to hire those who have completed formal training, and repairers can also get special training from vehicle and paint manufacturers.
 Some auto-body repair workers also get advanced certification from such groups as I-CAR and the National Institute for Automotive Service Excellence.
 These certifications may serve to assure prospective customers that the auto-body shop uses the latest technology.